 In 2019, acting for a television presenter against a tabloid newspaper, over defamatory claims concerning their parenting abilities, which also constituted a breach of privacy/confidence.
 Claim successfully settled.

-Contractual media disputes
+Contractual music industry disputes

-Chloe was invited to be a member of the Civil Justice Council’s Working Group on costs in defamation actions which reported on 18 April 2013, and formed the basis for the MoJ’s proposals for reform contained within its 2013 consultation document on costs in defamation actions.
+Chloe was invited to be a member of the Civil Justice Council’s Working Group on costs in defamation actions which reported on 18 April 2013 and formed the basis for the MoJ’s proposals for reform contained within its 2013 consultation document on costs in defamation actions.

 Before joining 5RB